realworldocaml/book/en/12a-parsing-json-and-xml.md

 ### Tree parsing XML

-The signals provide a very iterative style of parsing XML, as your program has to deal with signals arriving serially.
-It's sometimes more convenient to deal with small XML documents directly in-memory as an OCaml data structure.
+Signals enforce a very iterative style of parsing XML, as your program has to deal with signals arriving serially.
+It's often more convenient to deal with complete XML documents directly in-memory as an OCaml data structure.
-It's easy to convert a signal stream into a tree, as follows:
+You can convert a signal stream into an OCaml structure by defining the following data type and helper functions:

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~ { .ocaml }
 type tree =